Thoracic

 Plan and compare follow-up care based on imaging.

-Thoracic surgery covers the treatment of lung, trachea, esophagus, pleural cavity, mediastinum, and chest wall conditions.
+Thoracic surgery covers conditions involving the lungs, trachea, esophagus, pleural cavity, mediastinum, and chest wall.

 What are the surgical options for lung cancer?